 - Income Support

-Income-based Job Seekers Allowance
+- Income-based Job Seekers' Allowance

-Income-related Employment and Support Allowance
+- Income-related Employment and Support Allowance

-Support under part VI of the Immigration and Asylum Act 1999
+- Support under part VI of the Immigration and Asylum Act 1999

-Guarantee Element of State Pension Credit
+- Guarantee Element of state Pension Credit

-When you apply online for free school meals (or paper application) we'll use and process your information for the purposes of your application, but also for providing children's education and supporting your child's teaching and learning - find out how we process your data.
+When you apply online for free school meals (or via a paper application), we'll use and process your information for the purposes of your application, and to help support your child's teaching and learning.